anekix/anekix.github.io/_posts/2016-06-14-python-classes.md

 here `John` is just one instance of User class yo ucan create any number of instances of a class you want.

-Now whats going on with that {% highlight python %} self {% endhighlight %} in function definations inside class?
+Now whats going on with that `self` in function definations inside class?

+`self`
+ refers to instance itself that we created. calling `John..setLocation('UK')` puts those instruction to John instance. simply put `self` is the instance of the John that `setLocation` is being called upon.you could have written `User.setLocation(John,'UK')`